meizuflux/private-destination/readme.md

 `403` is for when the user is logged in but not allowed to view the resource

 `499` is for when the user's account is pending authorization. this technically would fall under `403` but I wanted an easier way to change the error page

+# todo list
+rewrite auth to just be username, email, and password. use `passlib` and use `getpass` for script to create admin user

+rewrite app to use html forms instead of js because I hate JS with a passion

+maybe password reset(?)

+maybe a bulma dark theme since light theme burns my eyes